 The designated Registration/Licensing Principal or his or her designee shall track Regulatory Element requirements by accessing WebCRD and all applicable queues.
 The designated Registration/Licensing Principal or his or her designee shall also be designated the FINRA CE Contact Person.
-A memorandum regarding a registered person's anniversary requirement for the Regulatory Element will be disseminated to the targeted registered representative, notifying him/her of the need to complete the Computer Based Training (CBT) within the 120-day window.
+Periodic email notifications will be sent by FinPro, throughout the year, to each individual subject to the Regulatory Element requirement prior to December 31st of that year.
+Further, it will be the responsibility of the CE Principal to set a target date for the registered individual to complete the requirement so that there is ample time remaining to retake the training should the registered person fail to complete the program in his or her initial attempt.
 The Registration/Licensing Principal or his or her designee may, at his or her discretion, determine additional contact with the registered person is needed or take any other action deemed appropriate to assure each person complies with the Regulatory Element requirement.

-The Registration/Licensing Principal or his or her designee shall communicate the impending inactive status of any registered representative to person's designated supervisor at least 3-days prior to the representative becoming inactive.
 The Registration/Licensing Principal or his or her designee will track registered persons to ensure they sit for CBT.
 Should the individual fail to complete the Regulatory Element within the proscribed time period, such person's registration will be deemed inactive and that person may not act in any capacity requiring registration.
 As a result, such person may not be physically present at the firm, may not contact or communicate with customers, or earn or receive commission-based compensation until such time as they have complied with the Regulatory Element.
-The Registration/Licensing Principal or his or her designee shall communicate the impending inactive status of any registered representative to person's designated supervisor (OSJ Supervisor) at least 3-days prior to the representative becoming inactive.

 The OSJ Supervisor will monitor inactive registrations.
 The OSJ Supervisor shall be responsible for ensuring that the representative complies with Colorado Financial Service's and regulatory requirements for inactive representatives.
 Any registered representative who becomes inactive may, at the discretion of Colorado Financial Service, be subject to a fine or termination.